 You can get vitamin D by going in the morning sun at the right time.
 In addition, you can get vitamin D from foods such as tuna, salmon, mackerel, milk, cheese, beef liver, and egg yolk.
 The recommended amount of vitamin D is 600 IU for people from 1 – 70 years old and 800 IU for people over 70 years old.

 In addition to the function of maintaining strong bones and teeth, vitamin D also has great benefits in skincare that you may not have heard of:

-- Reducing Acne: Deficiency of vitamin D causes the immune system to be weak, which can increase the oil in the skin cells, causing the sebum to become blocked, causing acne.
-Therefore, in order to limit acne, you need to supplement vitamin D for your body.
+- Reducing Acne: A deficiency of vitamin D causes the immune system to be weak, which can increase the oil in the skin cells, causing the sebum to become blocked, causing acne.
+Therefore, in order to limit acne, you need to supplement vitamin D in your body.

 - Psoriasis: Psoriasis causes scabs on the outer layer of the skin, causing itching and discomfort, and is closely related to vitamin D deficiency and the health of the immune system.
 In the “Journal of Investigative Dermatology” project, dermatological studies show that scientifically correct sun exposure improves symptoms of psoriasis.

 - Anti-aging: The structural material that makes up the outer layer of the skin is keratin.
 Which is created by a chemical reaction inside skin cells when direct sunlight hits the skin.
 Keratin accounts for about 95% of skin cells.
 The lack of vitamin D affects the rate of cell renewal and division, resulting in thinner skin, rapid aging, and less.

 Vitamin C (ascorbic acid) is found in oranges, lemons, tangerines, grapefruit, guava, kiwi, pineapple, broccoli, tomatoes, greens, celery, and water spinach.
 In nature, vitamin C is in the form of white crystals. and very soluble in water.